YarandiY/Swagger/README.md

 # Swagger Groovy
-This is an library for parsing yaml files with Groovy
+This is a library for parsing yaml files with Groovy and creates instances in PostgreSQL Database